yaraya202/itsraza/replit.md

 # YouTube Search & Download API

 ## Overview
-A Python Flask-based web application that allows users to search for YouTube videos and download them as audio (MP3) or video (MP4) files.
+A Python Flask-based web application that allows users to search for YouTube videos and download them as audio (native format: mp4, webm, etc.) or video (MP4) files.
 The application features a clean, modern interface with a purple gradient design and provides three backend API endpoints.

 ## Project Architecture